AnonymousPlanet/thgtoa/guide.md

 After about a week, you should check the twitter again and the chances are quite high that it will be suspended again for "suspicious activity" or "violating community guidelines" despite you not using it at all (not even a single tweet/follow/like/retweet or DM) but this time by another system.
 I call this the "Double tap".

 This time you will need to submit an appeal using a form [^184] , provide a good reason and wait for the appeal to be processed by Twitter.
-During that process, it's possible that you will receive an e-mail (on Protonmail) asking you to reply to a customer service ticket to prove that you do have access to your e-mail and that it's you.
-This will be directed toward your Gmail address but will arrive on your Protonmail.
+During that process, it's possible that you will receive an e-mail (on ProtonMail) asking you to reply to a customer service ticket to prove that you do have access to your e-mail and that it's you.
+This will be directed toward your Gmail address but will arrive on your ProtonMail.

-Obviously do not reply from Protonmail as this will raise suspicions, you have to sign-in into Gmail (unfortunately) and compose a new mail from there copy pasting the E-Mail , Subject and Content from Protonmail.
+Obviously do not reply from ProtonMail as this will raise suspicions, you have to sign-in into Gmail (unfortunately) and compose a new mail from there copy pasting the E-Mail , Subject and Content from ProtonMail.
 As well as a reply confirming you have access to that e-mail.

 After a few days, your account should get unsuspended "for good".
 I had no issues after that but keep in mind they can still ban your account for any reason if you violate the community guidelines.
 The phone number and e-mail will then be flagged and you will have no other option but to get a new identity with a new number to sign-up again.
 Don't use this account for trolling.